AngelesVillagrana/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge

-This is for the homework 10 of the bootcamp.
+This repository contains the code for Homework 10 of the  Bootcamp.
+The project involves using Flask and SQLAlchemy to create a climate analysis API based on a SQLite database of weather data.

+## Resources

-##I used resources such as the assistance of ChatGPT, especially in debugging errors.
+I used resources such as the assistance of ChatGPT, especially in debugging errors.

-##OpenAI. (n.d.).
+- OpenAI. (n.d.).
 ChatGPT by OpenAI from https://openai.com/chatgpt